abhi3700/My_Learning_DeFi/concepts/README.md

 where,
-x is the amount of one token in the liquidity pool y is the amount of second token in the liquidity pool k is a fixed constant, which is the pool's total liquidity always has to remain the same.
+x is the amount of one token in the liquidity pool y is the amount of second token in the liquidity pool k is a fixed constant, which is the pool's total liquidity always has to remain the same (during swap)

 > NOTE: k changes during investment/withdrawal transactions, NOT trades
 ```